 Here we go again: Paris attacks may renew encryption debate

-So far, there's no hard evidence that the Paris extremists replied on encrypted communications ?— essentially, encoded digital messages that can't be read without the proper digital "keys" —? to plan the shooting and bombing attacks that left 129 dead on Friday.
+So far, there's no hard evidence that the Paris extremists relied on encrypted communications — essentially, encoded digital messages that can't be read without the proper digital "keys" — to plan the shooting and bombing attacks that left 129 dead on Friday.
 But it wouldn't be much of a surprise if they did.